 UCL Drama Society has a simple aim: to create excellent and innovative student theatre.
-Whether you’re a seasoned actor looking to pursue a career in the theatre, or if you’ve never been on the stage in your life – joining the Drama Society is a fantastic way to make new friends and enjoy all the wonderful theatrical opportunities UCL has to offer.
+Whether you’re a seasoned actor looking to pursue a career in the theatre, or if you’ve never been on the stage in your life, joining the Drama Society is a great way to make new friends and enjoy all the exciting theatrical opportunities UCL has to offer.
 In fact, our society is frequently recognised at the annual Arts Colours Awards for our outstanding work.
 We have recently received numerous societal awards, most notably Best Society (2016), and Best Event (2016.
 2017 & 2018).